-Everyone has his/her own definition of what they need and what they want.
+Everyone has their definition of what they need and what they want.
 But for me, “needs” are essential, while “wants” are a luxury.
-One may say the he “needs” a new pair of shoes, while another will comment that it is an unnecessary expense.
+One may say he “needs” a new pair of shoes, while another will comment that it is an unnecessary expense.

-Think of it this way, for a real estate salesman, presentable shoes are a “need” to give a good impression for a client, but for someone working-from-home, a new pair of shoes may just be an excess.
+Think of it this way, for a real estate salesman, presentable shoes are a “need” to give a good impression to a client, but for someone working from home, a new pair of shoes may just be an excess.

 I once had a colleague whose fresh out of college.
-Only a few months in the job, he decided to buy his first car.
+After only a few months on the job, he decided to buy his first car.
 Unfortunately, he hasn’t considered the high cost of gas and parking in BGC.
 Soon, he was back to commuting while paying for a vehicle he rarely uses.

-If people just become more conscious of identifying their needs, instead of mislabeling it a “want,” fewer people will be in debt.
+If people just become more conscious of identifying their needs instead of mislabeling them as “want,” fewer people will be in debt.

-For me, I test it by asking a simple question: “Will, the delay of this purchase, impact my everyday life?”
+I test it by asking a simple question: “Will the delay of this purchase impact my everyday life?”

 You may use the traditional pen-and-paper, or you may use a digital app.
 It depends on your preference.
 But for me, I prefer an app since it is more convenient.